 Australia Awards applicants must meet all eligibility requirements detailed in the Australia Awards Pacific Scholarships Policy Handbook.

-In addition to meeting the general eligibility criteria, applicants must also meet the following AAPS specific eligibility requirements to be considered for this award:
+In addition to meeting the general eligibility criteria, AAPS applicants from Fiji must meet the following conditions:

 - must apply for a qualification that is progressive (i.e. higher than their current level of study)

-- civil servants are strongly encouraged to seek approval from their respective Permanent Secretary (in accordance with the Civil Service’s Learning and Development guidelines).
+- civil servants are strongly encouraged to seek approval from their Permanent

 Women, persons with disabilities and individuals from traditionally marginalised groups are encouraged to apply.